grinic/recipe/README.md

 This is an exercise repository.

-This is a chaneg to the readme.
+This is a change to the readme.